HermesBoots/holberton-system_engineering-devops/0x03-shell_variable_expansions/README.md

 ## There Are 10 Types of People in the World: Those Who Understand Binary, and Those Who Don't
 Performing a base conversion of a binary number using arithmetic expansion.

+## Combination
+Print all combinations of two small letters using brace expansion and a sequence, but excluding "oo" using `grep`.